One of the biggest misconceptions about small and balcony greenhouses is that they work like miniature backyard greenhouses.

 They don’t.

-Small greenhouses respond faster to environmental changes than large structures.
+Small greenhouses respond much faster to environmental changes than larger structures.

-Temperature, humidity, and airflow shift quickly — sometimes within minutes.
+Temperature, humidity, and airflow can shift quickly โ sometimes within minutes.

 This creates two important realities:

-Plants that tolerate fluctuation, grow compactly, or mature quickly tend to thrive.
+Plants that tolerate fluctuations, stay compact, or mature quickly tend to thrive in these environments.

-Plants that need stable temperatures, deep root zones, or heavy airflow often struggle.
+On the other hand, crops that need stable temperatures, deep root zones, or heavy airflow often struggle in confined spaces.

-Leafy greens are some of the most reliable greenhouse crops for tight spaces.
+Leafy greens are among the most reliable crops for small spaces.

 Why they work well: